PhiZone/player/README.md

 Except for WebGL's incompatibilities with newer versions of GLSL, the program supports not only all the shader features defined by `extra.json`, but also one original addition to the standard: **target range**.

-A target range defines a list of depth-adjacent (next to each other on the z axis) game objects that a shader event is applied to.
+A target range defines a list of depth-adjacent (next to each other on the Z axis) game objects that a shader event is applied to.
 It belongs directly to a shader event (as the optional `targetRange` property) and consists of the following properties:

 | Property               | Type    | Description                                                                                                                                                                             |
 | ---------------------- | ------- | --------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |